insight-centre/saffron/README.md

     ./saffron-web.sh

-1. Then open the following url in a browser
+1. Then open the following url in a browser to access the Web Interface

     http://localhost:8080/

+See the [Wiki](https://gitlab.insight-centre.org/saffron/saffron/-/wikis/WEB-INTERFACE-USER-MANUAL) for more details on how to use the Web Interface

 ### Using the Command Line

 All steps of Saffron can be executed by running the `saffron.sh` script.
-This script takes thress arguments
+This script takes three arguments

 1. The corpus, which may be
     1. A folder containing files in TXT, DOC or PDF